lethargilistic/spydes/README.rst

 ______________
 For your convenience, spydes also provides a list called `standard_suits` that includes only the four suits, without the Joker.
 You may iterate through this if you want to do some aggregate operation with just the suits.
+All of these nicknames are singular, not plural.

 .. code-block:: python
     >>> for suit in standard_suits: